-This article is related to a recent legal case that happened in the UK for a friend of mine’s business named garage shelving UK.
+This article is related to a recent legal case that happened in the UK for a friend of mine’s business named Security Plymouth.
 As you can probably guess this individual sells a lot of shelving to UK individuals and wholesalers.
 The issue came in regards to their name and website domain.

 But, it can also work in reverse if you actually forget to register a trademark.
 For example in this case they owned the domain but the ltd business was set-up as another company name, this meant that another company that was conveniently called “Garage Shelving UK” can and actually tried to claim this domain was related to their business and sued/legally forced them to give it up.
 Obviously this went to court as the domain was very important to both businesses and luckily due to the registration date of the domain being before the registration date of the trademark the domain stayed with the company and the imaginary shelving company was not seen again.

 So tip 1 is to always get your trademarks set-up as soon as you start a business, even if you think that this business might not have much competition!

 Tip 2 – Wholesale business product packaging.
 This is another small one that can turn massive.
 The easiest way to never have to worry about this is to go into a solicitors firm with your product and simply ask for a 1 hour consultaiton.
 It’s going to cost a few hundred pounds but you will have 2 things out of this.
 1.)
 Is peace of mind when your product passes the packaging tests and 2.)
 A solicitor that will know your product better if something does go wrong later down the line.
 They will also tell you any legal action you need to take to be safe when it comes to products and packaging in general.